aonemd/vim-printer/README.md

 Use your favourite plugin manager to install.
 I use `vim-plug`.

 ```
-Plug 'meain/vim-printer'
+Plug 'aonemd/vim-printer'
 ```

 ## Usage

 There is two keybinding in each normal mode and visual mode.
 In normal mode it works on current word under cursor and in visual mode it works on the visual selection.

-- `<leader>p` to add print/log statement below current line
+- `<leader>P` to add print/log statement below current line
-- `<leader>P` to add print/log statement above current line
+- `<leader>O` to add print/log statement above current line

 ## Configuration

 You can change the default keybindings like below.
 It will be used both in normal mode and visual mode.
+Please note that setting a map to `''` or `' '` in order to remove it, will result in remapping the `:` in vim which is not what anyone wants.

 ```
-let g:vim_printer_print_below_keybinding = '<leader>p'
+let g:vim_printer_print_below_keybinding = '<leader>P'
-let g:vim_printer_print_above_keybinding = '<leader>P'
+let g:vim_printer_print_above_keybinding = '<leader>O'
 ```

 You can add new languages or override existing by using: